torvalds/linux/Documentation/admin-guide/kernel-parameters.rst

 	KNL	Is a kernel start-up parameter.
 	BOOT	Is a boot loader parameter.

-Parameters denoted with BOOT are actually interpreted by the boot loader, and have no meaning to the kernel directly.
+Parameters deyested with BOOT are actually interpreted by the boot loader, and have yes meaning to the kernel directly.
-Do not modify the syntax of boot loader parameters without extreme need or coordination with <Documentation/x86/boot.rst>.
+Do yest modify the syntax of boot loader parameters without extreme need or coordination with <Documentation/x86/boot.rst>.

-There are also arch-specific kernel-parameters not documented here.
+There are also arch-specific kernel-parameters yest documented here.
 See for example <Documentation/x86/x86_64/boot-options.rst>.

 Note that ALL kernel parameters listed below are CASE SENSITIVE, and that